Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Detection prospects

 Hence, the white area in the parameter space indicates where the dark matter model is realistic and all our calculations apply successfully.
 More precisely, the upper bounds, associated with the red exclusion regions, correspond to unphysical regions of the parameter space, whereas the lower bounds, associated with blue exclusion regions, only correspond to regions where some of our computations should be revised.
-However, where they fall within the detection domain, below the black solid line, it should remain possible to measure $\rho_a$.
+However, where they fall within the detection domain, below the black solid line, it should remain possible to detect the dark matter environment.

-We can see in Figs.~\ref{fig:m_lambda_constraints} and Fig.\ref{fig:m_lambda_constraints2} that in all cases the detection threshold $\rho_{a\star}$ runs through the white area.
+We can see in Fig.~\ref{fig:m_lambda_constraints} and Fig.\ref{fig:m_lambda_constraints2} that in all cases the detection threshold $\rho_{a\star}$ runs through the white area.
 In particular, it is parallel but below the upper bound associated with the soliton size limit and above the lower bound associated with the orbital radius limit.
-Thus, whereas the largest solitons cannot be detected, a large part of the available parameter space could lead to detection by interferometers such as LISA and B-DECIGO.
-The detection prospect is less favorable for ET and Adv-LIGO.
+Thus, whereas the largest solitons cannot be detected, a large part of the available parameter space could lead to detection by interferometers such as LISA and DECIGO.
+Whereas LISA probes models with a scalar mass $10^{-15} \lesssim m_{\rm DM} \lesssim 1$ eV, DECIGO is restricted to $10^{-12} \lesssim m_{\rm DM} \lesssim 1$ eV.